BLACKujira/RTF2ModdingGuide/Chapter1_TheBasics/en/InstallingBlueprintMods.md

 The Unreal Engine allows `.pak` files to patch content from other `.pak` files, enabling content overrides. `PAK Mods` leverage this feature to modify game content, such as visuals, sounds, and data.
 However, PAK Mods are typically static and cannot add new game content.

 In contrast, `Blueprint Mods` include a special entry object in their `.pak` files.
 With a mod loader like UE4SS, this entry object can be added to the game level, enabling game content expansion.

+The UE4SS Blueprint Mod system relies on the .pak file name to locate the entry object within the same-named path inside the .pak file.
+This is why the Blueprint Mod's .pak file should not be renamed.

 ## Additional Information: What is a .sig File?
 A `.sig` file is a signature file for a `.pak` file.
 When loading `.pak` files, the game checks for the presence of corresponding `.sig` files.
 If the `.sig` file is missing, the `.pak` file will not load.
 This is why `.pak` files and `.sig` files in the `Paks` folder appear in pairs.